-- Avoca A and B apartments: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Avoca C, D and E apartments: are protected by a complete automatic sprinkler system, a fire alarm system monitored by a commercial central station service and smoke alarms and smoke detectors in each sleeping room. - Hillside I, Skyview, Joeris, McCombs Center/Sky Room dorms, Agnese/Sosa, Clement and Watson are protected by a complete automatic sprinkler system, smoke alarms and smoke detectors in each sleeping room, fire alarm system monitored by a commercial central station service, egress corridors and stairwells are fire rated. - St. Joseph's: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Bishop Claude Dubuis Residence Hall: are protected by a locally monitored fire alarm system, smoke alarms in each sleeping room.
+- Avoca A and B apartments: are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Avoca C, D and E apartments: are protected by a complete automatic sprinkler system, a fire alarm system monitored by a commercial central station service and smoke alarms and smoke detectors in each sleeping room. - Hillside I, Skyview, Joeris, McCombs Center/Sky Room dorms, Agnese/Sosa, Clement, Township and Watson are protected by a complete automatic sprinkler system, smoke alarms and smoke detectors in each sleeping room, fire alarm system monitored by a commercial central station service, egress corridors and stairwells are fire rated. - St. Joseph's are protected by a fire alarm system monitored by a commercial central station service, smoke alarms and smoke detectors in each sleeping room. - Bishop Claude Dubuis Residence Hall: under renovation beginning in 2020